AmitKumarDas/curated-tech/go/req-in-the-wild.md

 # The day I got stumped with init()
   - Need to understand the initialization order of .go files
   - The .go files are initialized in alphabetical order
-  - CAREFUL:
+  - GOOGLY:
+    - There are two files a.go & c.go in the same package
-    - init function of A.go depends on init function of C.go
+    - init() function of a.go depends on init() function of c.go
-    - init of C.go has not yet happened when init of A.go is invoked
+    - However, init of c.go has not yet happened when init() of a.go is invoked

 # slices internals
   - Ref - https://blog.golang.org/go-slices-usage-and-internals